 What meat goes into your sausages?
 Our sausages are a mixture of our prime grass-fed lamb and beef offcuts.
 We are proud that our sausages are award winning, handmade and are available with or without natural casings.
 Our sausages are always gluten free.

 Are your products gluten free?
-Our products (including our sausages and koftas) are gluten free with exception to our burgers.
+Our products (including our sausages and koftas) are gluten free.

 Where are your animals processed?
 When?
-Currently all of our beef and lamb are processed at Cowra Abattoir.
-However, in the very near future when Oberon Abattoir is open we will be processing our animals there.
+Currently all of our beef and lamb are processed at Oberon Abattoir.
+However, in the very near future we are working towards building our own butchering facility on the property.

 What are the advantages of the Cryovac packaging?
 Cryovac is essentially vacuum packing.
 Vacuum sealing effectively locks out air and locks in quality.
 Cryovac packaging is known as ‘wet ageing’ because once packed, the meat continues to tenderise and improve in a refrigerated environment for up to six weeks.
 Cryovac packaging also protects against bacterial spoilage and frost burn once the product is frozen.